gecad-group/peak-mas/docs/prerequistites.md

 Include "conf.d/*.cfg.lua"
 ```

-## XMPP Client (Optional)
+## XMPP Client

-One way to debug PEAK, additionally to PEAK's debug system, is having a XMPP client to see the messages exchange between agents.
+This is optional, but one good way to debug PEAK, additionally to PEAK's debug system, is having a XMPP client to see the messages exchange between agents.
 There are plenty of [clients](https://xmpp.org/software/clients/) you can use.
 The one used to develop PEAK is [Pidgin](https://www.pidgin.im/).